rootandbeer/hacknotes/content/Walkthroughs/JO2024 HackMyVM Walkthrough.md

 ![[JO2024 hackmyvm.jpg]]

-This medium challenge box employed a variety of attacks and techniques, including a PHP [[Cookie Serialization]] Attack that leveraged the `preferences.php` file to gain a [[Reverse Shell]].
+This medium challenge box employed a variety of attacks and techniques, including a PHP [[Cookie Serialization]] Attack that leveraged the `preferences.php` file to gain a [[_MOCS/Reverse Shells]].
 Once access was obtained as the `www-data` user, the `.Xauthority` file was exploited to capture the `vanity` user's graphical session, enabling the extraction of sensitive data through a screenshot that revealed their password.
 Following this, privilege escalation techniques were utilized to run a script as root without a password, allowing for further access to protected content.

 **Initial [[Nmap]] scan**
 ```bash